Best time to visit Bali

 September

-• Activities: Good for those looking to avoid the peak season crowds but still enjoy good weather.
+• Activities: Less crowded, suitable for those looking to avoid the peak season rush but still enjoy good weather.

 October